finos/datahelix/docs/ProfileSchemaUse.md

 ## Microsoft Visual Studio Code

-to enable visual studio code to validate json files against the DataHelix profile schema a `json.schems` section needs to be added to the `settings.json` file.
+to enable visual studio code to validate json files against the DataHelix profile schema a `json.schemas` section needs to be added to the `settings.json` file.

 to do this: